 A world heritage site (as rated by UNESCO), the Loire Valley carries the names 'Cradle of the French' and the 'Garden of France'.

 The area surrounds the Loire River in central France.
-There you’ll find vineyards (and lots of the resulting product!), orchards, an abundance of farm land and towns of historic interest – since the valley has played home to settlements since the Middle Palaeolithic period.
-It’s the perfect place for a relaxed cycling holiday or touring.
+There you'll find vineyards (and lots of the resulting product!), orchards, an abundance of farm land and towns of historic interest, since the valley has played home to settlements since the Middle Palaeolithic period.
+It's the perfect place for a relaxed cycling holiday or touring.
+With a large river running down its middle, it's a relatively flat ride.

 One way to explore the area would be to tackle La Loire à Vélo (The Loire by Bike) cycle trail.
 The signposted pedal route features well-surfaced paths and roads, from one end of the river to the other.
 At 900km long, there's no expectation that you make it the whole way.
 The regional train line (TER) travels the length of the route, and around 20 stations have cycle access.